ArtyETH06/ArtyETH06/README.md

 Python
 HTML / CSS / JS
 Solidity
-But what's important is that I know how to orchestrate / work wwth AIgents
+**But what's important is that I know how to orchestrate / work with AIgents**

 ## 🔐 Security
 Active Directory • Web Pentest • (Learning AI & Mobile App pentest)